7 Best Gutter Guard Companies in Berea, KY

 • Screen guards have large holes that let water through while blocking debris.
 Screen guards cost around $4.26 per linear foot.

-• Mesh guards have smaller holes than screen guards and similarly stop debris while letting water filter through.
-These guards are durable and help debris slide off rather than sit on your gutters.
+• Mesh guards have smaller holes than screen guards and similarly stop debris while letting water flow through.
+They are durable and help debris slide off rather than sit on your gutters.
 On average, you can expect to spend $4.03 per linear foot for mesh guards.

-• Micro-mesh guards are generally the most effective.
-Micro-mesh guards have smaller holes than standard mesh guards, which allows even less debris through.
+• Micro-mesh guards are normally the most effective.
+They have smaller holes than regular mesh guards, which allows even less debris through.
 Micro-mesh guards cost around $5.12 per linear foot.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.